On the Complexity of Barrier Resilience for Fat Regions

 That is, for each separating pair we have a unique disk that covers either $a$ or $b$.
 Since no point is contained in more than $\ply$ disks (and $D$ contains both $a$ and $b$ we conclude that there cannot be more than $2(\ply-1)$ separating pairs, completing the proof of the lemma.

 \end{proof} \eenplaatje [scale=0.8] {approx-resply3}{Barring symmetric configurations, this is the only way of making two disks that cross the segment $st$ (dashed line) and avoids the segment $ab$ (solid line).
 However, in this case the disks $D_1$ and $D_2$ do not separate $s$ and $t$.}

-The previous lemma implies that in an optimal resilience path, if a disk appears twice, its two occurrences cannot be more than $2\ply$ apart (when counting the cells traversed by the path between the two occurrences of the disk).
+The previous lemma implies that in an optimal resilience path, if a disk appears twice, the two entry points have resilience at most $4\ply-3$ apart (when counting the cells traversed by the path between the two occurrences of the disk).
 Note that a lower bound of $\ply$ is also easy to construct, so the result is (asymptotically speaking) tight.

-To prove our result it will be convenient to focus at the sequence of disks encountered by a path when going from $p$ to $q$.
+To prove the result in this section it will be convenient to focus on the sequence of disks encountered by a path when going from $p$ to $q$.
 It turns out that such problem is essentially a string problem, where each symbol represents a disk encountered by the path.
 In that context, the thickness will be equivalent to the number of symbols of the string (recall that we assume that $p$ is not contained in any disk), and the resilience to the number of distinct symbols.